128technology/docs/docs/wan_telemetry_create_site.md

 ### Conductor IP Address

-Configure the IP address of the conductor as part of the site creation.
-Use the following procedure to retrieve and assign the conductor IP address to the Mist site.
+It is a best practice to configure the IP address of the conductor as part of the site creation.
+Use the following procedure to retrieve the conductor IP address from the SSR GUI, and assign it to the site in Mist.

-1. On the Configuration Home panel in the SSR GUI, click the Authority button.
+1. On the Configuration Home panel **in the SSR GUI**, click the Authority button.

     ![Authority Home](/img/wanas_conductor_ip1.png)